NicolasOmar/graphql-practice/README.md

     - Split different Resolvers into files by Operation type or Entity
   - How to make CRUD operations (CREATE, READ, UPDATE & DELETE) to a SQL-based database using `Prisma`
     - Understand how to map the database config using `prisma db pull` && `prisma generate`
-    - How to use its special annotations in the `schema`
+    - How to use its special annotations in the `schema.prisma` file
     - How to make changes to the database using `prisma db push`
+    - Integrate the tool in a Node/GraphQL server

 ## Version (currently ![GraphQL Practice](https://img.shields.io/github/package-json/v/nicolasomar/graphql-practice?color=success&label=%20&style=flat-square))
 | Number | Meaning |